phiamo/MopaBarcodeBundle/README.md

 https://github.com/phiamo/MopaBarcodeBundle/blob/master/Model/BarcodeTypes.php
 The Type given to the service is either the int or the string defined in the types arrays keys and values

-To get the service use in your controllers etc you can use
+To get the service in your controllers etc you can use

 $bmanager = $this->container->get('mopa_barcode.barcode_service');